Hemant-Gupta1/AspireNex/README.md

 # AspireNex
-This repository contains all the tasks for the Data Science Internship.
+This repository contains two tasks namely 'Iris Flower Classification' and 'Credit Card Fraud Detection' together as part of the Data Science Internship at AspireNex.

+# GitHub link